Updated: May 6

 If available in your area, visit a travel medicine clinic to discuss your itinerary and get personalized advice, immunization and preventative medicines.
+These clinics are specialized and is likely to have much more information about foreign health concerns than your family doctor.
 Before heading into a specific area of the Amazon, I was required to have a Yellow Fever shot.
-These vaccines are in very short supply worldwide.
-The only place I could get it was in the travel clinic.
-I was supplied with various booster vaccines, medications for altitude sickness, anti-diarrheal pills, and excellent advice to protect against bug bites and poor sanitation.
+These vaccines are often in very short supply worldwide.
+The only place I could get these was in the travel clinic.
+Before travelling to Indonesia, the Japanese encephilitis shot was strongly recommended.
+I have also been supplied with various booster vaccines, medications for altitude sickness, anti-diarrheal pills, and excellent advice to protect against bug bites and poor sanitation.

 Stock Up On Meds

 Get a full refill of any prescription medicines you require.
 Ask your doctor to give you a paper copy of a prescription with the generic and brand name and dosage to carry for backup.
 As mentioned earlier... make sure your medications are permitted in your destination country.
 Having documentation can help facilitate treatment.

 All airport security rules require passengers to have all medications in the original, labelled containers.
 My pharmacist will make up blister packs that include all the appropriate labelling.
 Many travellers repackage their meds into pill boxes and have never had an issue at security.
 I think it's better to just follow the rules.
 I don't think it's worth the risk of losing my meds at screening.